DLeenheer/Data_mining/README.md

 Select Data - Data cleanup - remove duplicates (for the assembled contact ID # column, this column was deleted once the duplicate rows were deleted - each contact has a unique ID# so a duplicate row was duplicate data)

-# Project title - How Do We Increase Positive Responses To Emails?
-# Team Members - Dana Leenheer
-# Project Description
+## Description
-This project was an investigation into job titles.
+This is an investigation into job titles.
 My domain knowledge of job title selection and its impact on email sales prospecting was the driver for this project.
 The literature review confirmed my hypothesis that job titles have an impact.
 I utilized my experience with Google Sheets, CSV files, and Excel formulas & pivot tables to prepare the data and complete the data transformations.

-# Main Questions Asked and Answers
+## Main Questions Asked and Answers
 What is the most common job title (in the data set)?

 President, followed by Vice President, and then Director (these are the full titles, the department specific versions were not as popular, ex.
 Vice President of Engineering)